Service type outlet—service activity type, NDA service type code N.NN

 Accommodation support services that provide short-term, one-off instances of accommodation such as:

-If the accommodation support is primarily for respite (i.e. involves the separation of the service user from their usual support arrangements or the addition of extra support in their current environment) please refer to the relevant service type 4.01–4.05.
+If the accommodation support is primarily for respite (that is, involves the separation of the service user from their usual support arrangements or the addition of extra support in their current environment) please refer to the relevant service type 4.01–4.05.

 Services that provide the support needed for a person with disability to live in a non-institutional setting.
 Support with the basic needs of living such as meal preparation, dressing, transferring etc. are included under accommodation support.